More, Earlier, Better Conversations

 BC Centre for Palliative Care promotes a person-centred approach to care that is respectful of, and responsive to, individual patient and family preferences, needs, and values.

 The Centre’s Serious Illness Conversation (SIC) Initiative aims to:

-- Promote the use of the Serious Illness Conversation Guide and Program developed by Ariadne Labs, Harvard Medical School throughout health authorities in BC.
+- Promote the use of the Serious Illness Conversation Guide and Program — developed by Ariadne Labs of Harvard Medical School — throughout health authorities in B.C.

-- Educate health-care professionals on how to use the SIC guide in their practice.
+- Support the education of health-care professionals on using the SIC Guide in their practice.

-- Work with health authorities to integrate the use of SIC guide into clinical practice for patients with a serious illness.
+- Work with health authorities to integrate the SIC Guide into clinical practice for patients with a serious illness.

-- Develop tools and resources (in collaboration with Ariadne Labs, Harvard Medical School)
+- Develop tools and resources in collaboration with Ariadne Labs.

 Serious Illness Conversation Training